 A happy life doesn’t necessarily mean one that requires complex, over-the-top activities or expensive experiences.
 The Dalai Lama is not eating at five star restaurants, flying private jets, or buying Bugatti’s.
 Yet he bursts out a hearty laugh every twenty minutes.

 After A Couple Years of Reflection, This is All I Need For Happiness

-After years of reflecting, I’ve come up with a mantra for happiness that I say whenever I’m feeling poorly.
-Usually, it clears away the jealousy or frustration I have for not having something, a primary cause of my unhappiness.
+After years of reflecting, I’ve come up with a mantra for happiness you can say whenever I’m feeling poorly.
+Usually, it clears away the jealousy or frustration, a primary cause of unhappiness.

-“All I need to be happy is air, water, food, mental health, and physical health.
+“All I need to be happy is air, water, food, good relationships, mental health, and physical health.
 I’m grateful that I have these.”

 Technically, the mantra isn’t completely true.
 I’m still tweaking it every so often.
 My goal is to add in other fundamental happiness-based exercises that don’t cost a lot.
 What I like about the current version is how simple it is and how clear of a reminder it is that we don’t need much.
 Everyone has access to air.

 A future version of the mantra may go something like this: